Greensboro family law attorney, Jessica Culver, recently won a Motion to Dismiss for her client.

 In court, the Judge granted Jessica Culver’s Motion to Dismiss and the father was ordered to continue paying the same amount in child support.

-Changing or Defending a Child Support Order in NC
+Changing or Defending a Child Support Order in Greensboro, NC

-To change a child support order, you really need the assistance of a competent attorney.
+To change a child support order in Greensboro, you really need the assistance of a competent attorney.
 There are very specific procedural and statutory rules about what is required for a motion to be successful.